MarcelRoux/pdf-reader/README.md

 # Read PDF Content

-A simple script which allows
+A simple script which allows pdf text to be read.

 ## Installation